-Summon, our search discovery tool should notify users that off-campus about the extra step required by Taylor & Francis, this can be seen in the image below:
+Discovery, our search discovery tool, should notify users that off-campus about the extra step required by Taylor & Francis, this can be seen in the image below:

 Once you have clicked on the Journal article you want to view, you are taken to the Taylor & Francis website.
 Here you will see an intro to the article, and a button stating 'Get access'.
 This means you are not authenticated on their website, this is when you need to prove you are a student of the University.
 To do this, click 'Log in' as shown in the image below:

 Now you need to select 'Shibboleth' as shown below:

 Once you have selected 'Shibboleth' you will see a screen that allows you to search institutions.
 This page can take a little longer than expected to download.
 Once finished loading, you can type 'Suffolk' into the search box, as seen below: